fireflycons/PSCloudFormation/docs/Get-PSCFNStackOutputs.md

 ### EXAMPLE 3
 ```
-Get-PSCFNStackOutputs -StackName MyStack -AsParameterBlock
+Get-PSCFNStackOutputs -StackName MyStack -AsCrossStackReferences
 ```

-When converted to JSON, provides a collection of Fn::Import stanzas that can be individually pasted into a new template YAML is currently not supported for this command
+When converted to JSON, provides a collection of Fn::Import stanzas that can be individually pasted into a new template YAML is currently not supported for this operation.

 ## PARAMETERS